Gimulator/Gimulator/README.md

     * `/register`
     * `/socket`

-At first, you should send a "POST" request with credentials in its body to the `/register` endpoint. the api package takes this request and checks the credentials with the auth package, and if auth returns OK, api send you a token and you should save the token for sending future requests.
+At first, you should send a "POST" request with credentials in its body to the `/register` endpoint. the api package takes this request and checks the credentials with the auth package, and if auth returns OK, API returns a token and you should save the token for sending future requests.
-The `/socket` endpoint opens a web-socket connection to send any changes you want to watch.
+The `/socket` endpoint opens a Websocket connection to send any changes you want to watch.

-# Contribute
+## Contributing

 We've set up a separate document for our [contribution guidelines](https://github.com/Gimulator/Gimulator/blob/readme/CONTRIBUTING.md).